 Traditional economics assumes that people are rational, but compelling research in the field of behavioral science says … not so much.
 Behavioral economics is the study of decision-making and, human decision-making is, many times, very irrational.

-We make decisions with emotion.
-We use heuristics (or rules of thumb) to short-cut optimal decision-making.
-We don’t calculate the opportunity cost of our actions.
-We look to others to guide us.
-We over-prioritize present benefits vs. future benefits.
+We make decisions with emotion and use heuristics (or rules of thumb) to short-cut optimal decision-making.
+We don’t calculate the opportunity cost of our actions and look to others to guide us.
+Finally, we over-prioritize present benefits vs. future benefits.

 Imagine, for example, that one morning you stroll to get breakfast and spot a long line at a brunch spot.
 Next door, an almost identical restaurant has a similar menu and similar prices.
 The only difference is that there’s no line; it’s nearly empty.